atmoswing/atmoswing-user-manual/docs/getting-started/variables.rst

 Predictor variables
 ===================

 The different existing datasets do not name the meteorological variables the same way.
 AtmoSwing can interact with many datasets and has several of their variables defined.
-These datasets often provides different products, for example for different types of level (isobaric, isentropic, surface, etc).
-As some variable can be defined for different levels (e.g. temperature), the product/level must be specified.
+These datasets often provide different products, for example, for different types of levels (isobaric, isentropic, surface, etc.).
+As some variables can be defined for different levels (e.g., temperature), the product/level must be specified.
 Thus, the selection of a variable in the parameters file is defined as ``level/variable``, such as ``pressure/z`` for the geopotential on pressure levels, or ``isentropic/t`` for the temperature on isentropic levels.
-As different levels types and variables are present for different datasets, they can be named differently in AtmoSwing.
+As different level types and variables are present for different datasets, they can be named differently in AtmoSwing.
 For example ``pressure/z``, ``pl/h``, and ``isobaric/hgt`` are identical.
 The name of the level (or product) has to be the same as the name of the corresponding subfolder.
 For example, someone using NCEP/NCAR Reanalysis 1 and having a subfolder 'pressure' should then use ``pressure/z`` for the geopotential height.

-The following sections define first the different levels, then some common variables to most datasets, and finally list the available variables for the different datasets.
+The following sections define first the different levels, then some common variables to most datasets, and finally, list the available variables for the different datasets.

 .. contents:: Content of this section